addu390/s3-flask-example/README.md

 ### Installation:
 - Install dependencies: `pip3 install -r requirements.txt`

+- Create a new file `.env` with the environmental variables mentioned in `.env.example`

 - Run Flask Application on Port 80: `flask run --host=0.0.0.0 --port=8080`